yfqiu98/yfqiu-academic/content/authors/admin/_index.md

   url: https://www.cam.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Machine Learning, Natural Language Processing, Cognitive Science.
+bio: PhD researcher in foundation models, alignment, and hallucination mitigation.

 # Interests to show in About widget
 interests:
-- Summarization
+- Foundation model post-training
+- Hallucination detection and mitigation
-- Multilingual NLP
+- Multimodal reasoning
-- Open-domain Question Answering
+- World models and grounding

 # Education to show in About widget
 education: